chatwoot/docs/docs/user-guide/features/custom-attributes.md

 });
 ```

-You can view these information in the sidepanel of a conversation.
+You can view these attributes in the contact/conversation sidepanel

 To delete a custom attribute, use `deleteCustomAttribute` as follows